deepstreamIO/deepstream.io-website/content/docs/server/configuration/index.md

 default, deepstream ships with a `permissions.yml` permitting every action.

 ### maxRuleIterations
 The deepstream permissions model allows for some complex nested actions and queries.
-To prevent a performance hit you can limit the nesting level with this option.<br>
+To prevent a performance hit you can limit the nesting level with this option.
 _Default_: `3`

 ### cacheEvacuationInterval
 The results of permission checks are cached to improve performance.
-Use this setting to change the time interval (in milliseconds) that the cache is regenerated.<br>
+Use this setting to change the time interval (in milliseconds) that the cache is regenerated.
 _Default_: `60000`

 ## Timeouts (in milliseconds)